Hanauma Bay

 Hanauma Bay, Oahu

 Ever fancied swimming amidst some of the world's rarest marine wildlife?
-It can't get much better than at Hanauma Bay (view panorama, see more photos), located on Oahu's southeastern shore near Hawaii Kai.
-Named America's best beach in 2004, Hanauma Bay is a longtime favorite among snorkelers and marine enthusiasts.
+It can't get much better than at Hanauma Bay, located on Oahu's southeastern shore near Hawaii Kai.
+Named America's best beach in 2016 by coastal scientist Dr. Stephen Leatherman, aka Dr. Beach, Hanauma Bay (view panorama) × is a longtime favorite among snorkelers and marine enthusiasts.
 It is home to over 450 kinds of tropical fish, many of which can only be found in Hawaii.
 Here you can observe marine life up close, including the humuhumunukunukuapua‘a, the Hawaiian state fish.
 Feeding, chasing or touching the fish and turtles is not allowed, but you can swim alongside them and take pictures.
 You can rent snorkeling gear from the nearby shops, and lifeguards are more than willing to assist beginners.

 Although often called a beach park, Hanauma Bay is actually a nature preserve established to protect the delicate ecosystems in the bay.
 Visitors have to watch a short educational video about the bay's history and wildlife before entering the beach.
 A steep, but paved road leads down to it.
-If you don't feel like walking or have a physical disability, there's a shuttle bus that takes people to the beach (it costs $1 per person each way).
+If you don't feel like walking or have a physical disability, there's a shuttle bus that takes people to the beach.

 If you forgot to bring your own food, there's a concession stand at the entrance of the bay.
 There's also a gift shop and shower facilities.
-Parking can be difficult because of the crowds, so try to come early - preferably before 9:30 a.m.
-There is a parking fee of $1 per vehicle.
-Non-residents of the state of Hawaii also have to pay an admission fee of $7.50 to enter Hanauma Bay.
+Non-residents of the state of Hawaii have to pay an admission fee of $25 to enter Hanauma Bay.
 This fee is waved for Hawaii residents, active military and children under 13.
-The beach opens at 6 a.m. every day, except Tuesdays when it is closed.
+There is a parking fee ($3 per vehicle for non-residents and $1 per vehicle for Hawaii residents).
+The beach opens at 6:45 a.m. every day, except Mondays and Tuesdays when it is closed.
+Only a limited amount of walk-in or drive-in tickets without an online reservation is available.
+Hawaii residents may access Hanauma Bay without a reservation during all open hours.
+If you are planning to visit Hanauma Bay, it is recommended to reserve your tickets in advance.
+The online reservation system can be accessed at https://pros8.hnl.info/

 Hanauma Bay Overview